 If there is one word in the English language that can instantly make any leftist start foaming at the mouth in anger upon its utterance, its ‘capitalism’.

-If all of the negative images of capitalism are based upon false definitions, then what is capitalism?
+If all of the negative images are based upon false definitions, then what is capitalism?
 According to Merriam-Webster, the dictionary definition of capitalism is:

 “An economic system characterized by private or corporate ownership of capital goods, by investments that are made by private decision, and by prices, production and the distribution of goods that are determined mainly by competition in the free market”.

 Though this definition does give an accurate picture of capitalism, those who are unfamiliar with capitalism or free markets might see the words “private” and “corporate” and think “See! capitalism is all about big business!
 That’s why we need the state!”

 If you or anyone you know happens to react this way then I offer two responses: first, corporations can only have power over people if the state grants them special privileges in the form of either regulations restricting competition, or in the form of subsidies granted to them.
 In a free market, a corporation’s success is dependent upon whether or not they produce something which other people value and are willing to pay for.
 Second, the word “private” in this context simply refers to the people, and not specifically business people, but everyone including you and I, engaging in voluntary transactions.